Rover.com Full-Stack Software Engineer Salary in Greater Seattle Area | $120K-$449K+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in Greater Seattle Area package at Rover.com totals $229K per year.
-View the base salary, stock, and bonus breakdowns for Rover.com's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Rover.com's total compensation packages.
 Last updated: 10/8/2025

 Company